-By default, results are sorted according to the values of the first column in ascending order.
-You can click on any other column header to sort the results in other ways.
+By default, results are sorted according to the values of the first column in ascending order; unless otherwise specified in the investigation options, where you can look for a number of top objects ordered in either ascending or descending fashion.
+You can click on any other column header of the List view to sort the results in a different way.